EU and Swiss Privacy Shield Policy

 The Woodlands, Texas 77380 USA

-To initiate a compliant about the Company’s Personal Data practices, please complete the complaint form and send, fax or email it to the Huntsman Privacy Officer at the above contact information.
+To initiate a compliant about the Company’s Personal Data practices, please complete the complaint form and send it to the Huntsman Privacy Officer at the above contact information.